18.104.22.168 A Sense of Belonging

-A sense of political identity, as defined in this book, is a feeling of belonging to a political unit of governance as defined by a geographical boundary.
-This can be felt at any level of political subsidiarity, but is perhaps most noticeably effective within a neighbourhood community – where people are conscious of living next to each other and sharing local concerns – and at national level, where people can identify with a country’s history, its language and its distinctive character.
-A sense of national identity is very different from aggressive nationalism, which can cause problems between countries (184.108.40.206) and which may be synonymous with intolerance and divisiveness within a country – as was the case with Nazism.
+People can feel that they belong to the society in which they live.
+They can feel this at any level of political subsidiarity, but it is perhaps most noticeably effective within a neighbourhood community – where people are conscious of living next to each other and sharing local concerns – and at national level, where people can identify with a country’s history, its language and its distinctive character.
+A sense of national identity is very different from aggressive nationalism, which can cause problems between countries (22.214.171.124) and which may be synonymous with intolerance and divisiveness within a country – as was the case with Nazism.

 Shared local or national concerns, which might be practical, political or economic, can transcend ethnicity.
 America’s ethnic ‘melting pot’ was formed in an inclusive way, with a strong sense of citizenship, national identity and shared values in the pursuit of freedom as new people arrived – as described by Francis Fukuyama in his article Identity and migration.